 Bartlett Sher ’81 plays on a very large stage.
 Still as intense and long-haired as when he arrived at Holy Cross to study philosophy, Sher now earns glittering accolades in the theater world, including a 2008 Tony award.
 Described by The New York Times as “... one of the most original and exciting directors, not only in American theater but also in the international world of opera,” Sher won his Tony as best director of a musical for the Lincoln Center Theater revival of Rodgers and Hammerstein’s South Pacific.

-No stranger to the Tonys, Sher has been nominated for directing New York productions five times, and the Intiman Theatre in Seattle, where he is artistic director, took the Outstanding Regional Theater Tony in 2006.
-Never one to rest on his laurels, after his South Pacific triumph, he has dived into numerous other productions, including August Wilson's Joe Turner's Come and Gone and Clifford Odets' Golden Boy, and Rodgers & Hammerstein's The King and I, all of which earned him best director Tony nominations.
+No stranger to the Tonys, Sher has been nominated for directing New York productions six times, and the Intiman Theatre in Seattle, where he was artistic director, took the Outstanding Regional Theater Tony in 2006.
+Never one to rest on his laurels, after his South Pacific triumph, he has dived into numerous other productions, including August Wilson's Joe Turner's Come and Gone, Clifford Odets' Golden Boy, and Rodgers & Hammerstein's The King and I, all of which earned him best director Tony nominations.

 Sher began his theater career at Holy Cross.
 For his senior thesis in English, he wrote a play – Fish Every Day – that was staged in Fenwick Theatre.
 In retrospect, he describes it as “a crazy, upside-down play about Catholic School, with its own language and weird rituals.
 It caused an uproar.”
 He went on to teach English in San Francisco, start a theater company in San Diego, earn a graduate degree at the University of Leeds, and hone his craft at some of America’s best regional theaters.